David-CB-UK/sir-john-donne-reenactment/README.md

 Hero image with introductory text

-Visual introduction to the Re-enactment project
+Visual introduction to the re-enactment project

 Explains historical context and items in the living-history tent